 In the 2 images above, you can see what an offline map looks like before and after selecting a planned hike on Gaia Premium, which we personally use as our preferred choice of best hiking app.

-We have included both trails above in our popular guide to the 50 best hikes in the US.
+Both trails above are included in our popular guide to the 50 best hikes in the US.

 How To Choose The Best Hiking App?